Trump’s cybersecurity executive order is a good first step

 There are two overriding points regarding President Trump’s executive order (EO) outlining plans to improve data security for federal agencies and to better protect critical U.S. infrastructure.

-No. 1, this development was truly important — a serious call to action to beef up government cybersecurity measures at a time when breaches dominate the headlines and mounting worries about a future cyber war among nation-states are legitimate.
-No. 2, while this executive branch step was absolutely necessary, it is insufficient.
+Firstly, this development was truly important — a serious call to action to beef up government cybersecurity measures at a time when breaches dominate the headlines and mounting worries about a future cyber war among nation-states are legitimate.
+Secondly, while this executive branch step was absolutely necessary, it is insufficient.
 We need to go much further.

 Why reinvent the wheel, one government silo at a time?
 Eventually, this would spell disaster.
 And cloud-based computing and security frameworks available today make a holistic approach eminently possible.